playfulprogramming/playfulprogramming/content/blog/what-are-uuids/index.md

   An attacker can decode the Mac address of the server (in this case, `6f:b6:f9:8f:3a:da`) and use it to brute force the rest of the URL, as demonstrated [in this article by Versprite](https://versprite.com/blog/universally-unique-identifiers/).

 ## UUIDv2s are _weird_ {#UUIDv2}

-> I know you mentioned it's a long story with UUIDv2...
+> I know you mentioned it's a long story with UUIDv2 when outlining the different versions of UUID...
 Surely it can't be that bad, can it?

 No, really, it's a ***long*** story.
 It's complex enough that I'm writing a second blog post explaining what UUIDv2s are, why they're not widely used, and how they came to be.